sin-group/base-ui/demo/src/common/md/intro-overview.md

 * **Component Layer**: components that work as functions, which have clear responsibility with its input and output and easy usage to combinate
 * **Essential Tools**: such as form validation, common filters, and plugins

-The core of Base-UI code provides all the features above, but is designed carefully (Base-UI Core relies on zero dependence!) to be light-weighted, stable and efficient.
+The core of Base-UI code provides all the features above, but is designed carefully to be lightweight (Base-UI Core relies on zero dependence!), stable and efficient.

 And now you are ready to get started!